Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 [Link to part 1](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_1.ipynb)

-## Synopsis
+## Summary

+- Defining concepts being used
+- Explained why Python was chosen as the coding language
+- Explaining the use of JupyterLab
+- Explaining the use of Pydantic
+- Docker setup

 ## What works

 Huang:
-- Defining the terms and concepts at the start clearly (Allas, Mycsc account etc.)
+- Defining concepts at the start clearly (Allas, Mycsc account etc.)
 - Specific versions of dependencies mentioned in case of problems and solutions to them
 - Examples of dictionaries